Lesson by

 Tap all the highlighted words in the transcript below to see their definition.

-If you are thinking about presenting your new idea or project to potential investors in English and you are not familiar with it or you need to sell a new concept to someone and do not feel comfortable doing it in English, look at some guidelines below which I hope will help you:
+If you are thinking about presenting your new idea or project to potential investors in English and you are not familiar with it or you need to sell a new concept to someone and do not feel comfortable doing it in English, look at some below which I hope will help you:

-What’s a BUSINESS PITCH?
+What’s a BUSINESS ?

 If you can’t explain it simply, you don’t understand it well enough.